rkboyce/iDIA_Rules/README.md

 __RUN VIA BASH__

-Run the bash script "runRules.sh" and pass in the argument "simulated" or "banner"
+Run the bash script "runRules.sh" and pass in the argument "simulated"

 ```
 bash runRules.sh simulated
-bash runRules.sh banner
 ```

-Output is then written to a folder "simulated-run" or "banner-run" depending on which argument was used.
+Output is then written to a folder "simulated-run".
 This folder location should be at the base of the project.

 ## Docker Container